 Rithmic: execution infrastructure, not a broker

 Rithmic is a direct market access (DMA) execution infrastructure provider founded in 2006.
-Think of it as the plumbing: order routing, market data distribution, risk management.
-Rithmic doesn’t onboard retail traders directly – you access it through a broker, FCM, or prop firm that uses their infrastructure.
+Think of it as the plumbing: order routing, market-data distribution, and risk management.
+Rithmic doesn’t onboard retail traders directly — you access it through a broker, FCM, or prop firm that uses its infrastructure.

 The core product is the R | Trade Execution Platform™, written in C from the ground up.
 It handles three functions:

-- Order routing – sub-microsecond latency with sub-250-microsecond tick-to-trade via the Diamond API
+- Order routing — ultra-low latency, with sub-250µs (under a quarter-millisecond) tick-to-trade on co-located servers via the Diamond API

 - Market data — un-throttled feeds with MBO (market-by-order) data and full depth